 I've always dreamed of making computer games powered by my own 3D engine.
-I've been learning programming since early 2000's, my first attempts were pointless garbage, things have changed a lot in 2006 when I've moved my development to Visual C++.
-I was a fan of the classic Build engine games like Duke Nukem 3D and Shadow Warrior, had some great ideas for my own games, and was striving for independent game development using my technology which has made a start in 2013.
+I've been learning computer programming since 1999, and although my first attempts to make an engine were pointless garbage, things have changed a lot in 2006 when I've moved my development to Visual C++.
+I was a fan of the classic Build engine games such as Duke Nukem 3D and Shadow Warrior, had some great ideas for my own games, and was striving for independent game development using my technology which has made a start in 2013.
 The first stone of the 3D part was laid in late 2017.

 In early 2018, I've learned how to scan sector-based maps like in Build engine, and began experimenting with various CPU-based rendering techniques.
 As a result, in terms of visuals my engine extends far beyond DOS Build capabilities, allowing for true flat reflections, sector over sector, vertical look, anti-aliasing, a limited form of HDR rendering and a lot more neat things.
 And with the multithreading support, the engine easily surpasses Build's performance on many-core processors.
 I'm still yet to do the physics part and proper 3D sound though.